blockprotocol/blockprotocol/rfcs/text/0408-versioning-types.md

 Importantly, the data in an embedding application can be matched to a type that is ahead of, or behind, the type used by a Block.
 This means that we are interested in the two following questions:

-1. Can old data fit in the new Type (trying to upgrade version of Entity, or trying to read old entities in a new Block) [backwards compatible]
+1.  [**Backwards compatible**] Can old data fit in the new Type (trying to upgrade version of Entity, or trying to read old entities in a new Block)
-1. Can new data fit in the old Type (new block trying to read old data, or block creating new data to fit into old type?) [forwards compatible]
+1.  [**Forwards compatible**] Can new data fit in the old Type (new block trying to read old data, or block creating new data to fit into old type?)

 Semantic versioning encapsulates the following:

-Major Version - No guarantees about compatibility with previous versions (_generally_ assumed to be incompatible) Minor Version - Guarantees about backwards compatibility with previous versions (_generally_ assumed to **not** be forwards compatible)
+- Major Version - No guarantees about compatibility with previous versions (_generally_ assumed to be incompatible)
+- Minor Version - Guarantees about backwards compatibility with previous versions (_generally_ assumed to **not** be forwards compatible)
-Patch Version - Guarantees about forwards _and_ backwards compatibility with previous versions
+- Patch Version - Guarantees about forwards _and_ backwards compatibility with previous versions

 This causes an issue when we look at some of the updates we allow on Types, we explore a specific example: